-go-poland@nauka.gov.pl
+www.go-poland.pl or contact: gopoland@nawa.gov.pl

 10 THINGS YOU SHOULD KNOW ABOUT POLAND

 For students from outside the European Union who come to study in Poland, this may well be the beginning of a fascinating adventure of discovering Europe.
 Being invited to study in Poland means that you are invited to the European Union, of which Poland is an active member state.
 We encourage you to discover the European Union, which offers not only varied and interesting cultures and the opportunities associated with strong, innovative economies, but it also provides the very best conditions for successful higher education study in a challenging and friendly atmosphere.
 With top-quality, internationally recognised degrees, almost no other region in the world can set your career off to such a promising start.